mkalz/kalz.cc/content/post/restartingmypkm22/index.md

   focal_point: Smart
   preview_only: false
 ---
 The break and transition into the new year is always a time for me to optimise my workflows or to explore some changes in the way I handle information, tasks or communication.
 Via some tweets by [Doug Holton](https://twitter.com/edtechdev) I have discovered [Logseq](https://logseq.com) as a new framework and tool to handle my information workflow.
-I have experimented with it in the last days and would like to summarise why I think this could become a game change for my personal knowledge management.
+I have experimented with it in the last days and would like to summarise why I think this could become a game changer for my personal knowledge management.

 **Usage scenario of Logseq for my personal knowledge management**